GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Implementing the pseudo-laplacian

 As explained in the section outline, the pseudo-laplacian needs the cell-to-edge connectivities as well in addition to the edge-to-cell connectivities.
-Though the connectivity table has been filled above, you still need to define the local dimension, the field offset, and the offset provider that describe how to use the connectivity table.
+Though the connectivity table has been filled in above, you still need to define the local dimension, the field offset, and the offset provider that describe how to use the connectivity table.
 The procedure is identical to the edge-to-cell connectivity from before:

 ```{code-cell} ipython3
 C2EDim = Dimension("C2E", True)